 1. Don’t Stress Over a Parent-Child Account Structure

 One of the keys to building a CoA structure that works for your business is to know which general ledger best practices to follow and which ones may not be necessary.
 Parent-child account setups are the perfect example.

-- 1000s: Asset accounts including cash in checking accounts or saving accounts as well as accounts receivable, prepaids, and fixed assets.
+- 1000s: Current asset accounts, including all cash accounts (savings/checking accounts) as well as accounts receivable, prepaids, and fixed assets.

-- 2000s: Liabilities including anything in accounts payable, accrued expenses, and notes payable.
+- 2000s: Liabilities, including anything in accounts payable, accrued expenses, notes payable, and other liability accounts.

-- 3000s: Equity accounts including common stock as well as preferred stock and any funding-related capital.
+- 3000s: Owner’s equity accounts, including common stock as well as preferred stock and any funding-related capital.

-- 4000s: Income accounts from sales and revenue.
+- 4000s: Income statement accounts that cover sales and revenue.

 - 6000s: Accounts for operating expenses from salaries, rent, etc.